vatpac-technology/sops/docs/client/towerstrips.md

     <figcaption>An example of the ACD layout and workflow</figcaption>
 </figure>

 Fill out the strip of recently connected aircraft so that you can identify any problems with their filed flight plan before they request clearance.
-Aircraft wishing to conduct circuits or other operations, remaining entirely on the ADC frequency, should be marked as [local strips](#local-flights).
+Aircraft wishing to conduct circuits or other operations remaining entirely on the ADC frequency, should be marked as [local strips](#local-flights).

 !!! tip
     With a strip selected, press `F` to flip it between Departure, Arrival, and Local states.